4whomtbts/armeria/site/src/sphinx/client-timeouts.rst

     import com.linecorp.armeria.client.ClientFactory;
     import com.linecorp.armeria.client.ClientFactoryBuilder;

-    ClientFactory factory = new ClientFactoryBuilder()
+    ClientFactory factory = ClientFactory.builder()
                                         // Increase the connect timeout from 3.2s to 10s.
                                         .connectTimeout(Duration.ofSeconds(10))
                                         // Shorten the idle connection timeout from 10s to 5s.
                                         .idleTimeout(Duration.ofSeconds(5))
                                         // Note that you can also adjust other connection-level
                                         // settings such as enabling HTTP/1 request pipelining.
                                         .useHttp1Pipelining(true)
                                         .build();

 Note that :api:`ClientFactory` implements ``java.lang.AutoCloseable`` and thus needs to be closed when you terminate your application.
 On ``close()``, :api:`ClientFactory` will close all the connections it manages